arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 01/19/2019 10:30 (UTC)`.
+The last change was detected on `Monday 01/21/2019 10:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code